Escape to the Country: Spin-off and related shows

 A subsequent programme, I Escaped to the Country, revisits potential buyers who had appeared on the primary series.
-By 2022, seven series of this programme had been shown.
+By January 2025, nine series of this programme had been shown.

-A related series featuring the same concept and some of the same presenters, but filmed in other countries, Escape to the Continent was made for the BBC by Boundless Productions; two series were filmed.
+A related series featuring the same concept and some of the same presenters, but filmed in other countries, Escape to the Continent, was made for the BBC by Boundless Productions.
+Two series were filmed and shown in 2016/17.

-From 2019 the BBC showed a spinoff series, Escape To the Perfect Town, about towns and cities instead of rural villages.
+From 2019, the BBC showed two series of a spinoff, Escape To the Perfect Town, about towns and cities instead of rural villages.

-A further related series, Greatest Escapes to the Country, looking back at homes featured in the primary series was broadcast on BBC Two in 2020.
+A further related series, Greatest Escapes to the Country, looking back at homes featured in the primary series, was broadcast on BBC Two in 2020.

 Australian version

-Escape from the City is an Australian version of the show produced by Fremantle Media Australia and screening on the ABC from 3 January 2019.
-It is presented by: Jane Hall, Simon Marnie, Bryce Holdaway, Del Irani and Dean Ipaviz.
+Escape from the City is an Australian version of the show produced by Fremantle Media Australia, which aired on ABC TV from 3 January 2019.
+It is presented by Jane Hall, Simon Marnie, Bryce Holdaway, Del Irani and Dean Ipaviz.

 International broadcasts

 In Australia, Escape to the Country airs on Seven Network's free-to-air digital channel 7TWO, and the Lifestyle Channel on Foxtel Subscription TV.

-In Canada, it is seen on CTV Life Channel as well as CBC.
+In Canada, it is seen on CTV Life Channel, as well as CBC.
 In Sweden, it airs on TV8.

-In the Netherlands, Escape to the Country has been broadcast since April 2011 on SBS 6, and is available on BBC channels distributed by cable operators.
+In the Netherlands, Escape to the Country has been broadcast since April 2011 on SBS6, and is available on BBC channels distributed by cable operators.
 It is mentioned in the novel The Detour by Dutch author Gerbrand Bakker.

-In the United States, it was available on the Netflix online streaming service in 2017, but was since discontinued.
-As of March 2020 a limited number of episodes were available for streaming on Amazon Prime Video, in conjunction with IMDbTV.
-On Dabl, two episodes are broadcast weekday afternoons and rerun the same evening.
+In the United States, it was available on the Netflix online streaming service in 2017, but has since been discontinued.
+As of March 2020, a limited number of episodes were available for streaming on Amazon Prime Video, in conjunction with IMDbTV.
+On Dabl, two episodes are broadcast weekday afternoons and rerun the same evening; as of 29 December 2023, Dabl has changed its format, and no longer broadcasts Escape to the Country.

+It is also featured on a dedicated TV channel on Samsung TV Plus, running episodes 24 hours per day, back to back, seven days a week.

 DVD releases

-On March 5 March 2014, two DVDs were released in Australia by Shock Entertainment.
+On 5 March 2014, two DVDs of the series were released in Australia by Shock Entertainment.
 Titled Series 20 Parts 1 & 2, the two DVDs box sets had a total of 19 discs.